comfy/comfy-bootstrap-form/README.md

 <% end %>
 ```

-This generates HTML similar to this:
+This will generate HTML similar to this:

 ```html
 <form action="/users" accept-charset="UTF-8" data-remote="true" method="post">